-Focus is the charitable fund for the Gloucestershire Oncology Centre, raising funds to make a direct impact for local cancer patients and their families.
+Focus is the charitable fund for the Gloucestershire Oncology Centre, making a real difference for local cancer patients and their loved ones.

 Our supporters help to fund extra care, specialist equipment and new research over and above that provided by the NHS.
 Thanks to donations, gifts in wills and fundraising we have funded a number of projects including:

 Based in the Gloucestershire Oncology Centre, the Focus Support Centre offers information, help and advice for local cancer patients and their loved ones.
 The Focus Team, funded by donations, work alongside a committed group of volunteers to provide patient support at every step; from a diagnosis of cancer to advice during and beyond their treatment.

 You can read more about the Focus Support Centre here.

 Research to Improve Future Patient Care

 Our newly appointed Research Radiographer, Elaine Smith, will be working on research trials that will help us to offer emerging radiotherapy techniques, new and innovative treatment options, as well as improvements to patient care.
 Research studies will be invaluable in our understanding and future oncology planning and this role will help transform the lives of local patients.

 You can read more about Elaine’s role here.